ACM-FE/D5/Concept Document.md

 # Gameplay
 The name of the game is Resource Management except the game isn't called that.

+You have limited tools, ammo and resources, and you have to navigate your objectives and fight off hordes without running out of any of these.

+## Weaponry
+Tesla did not *typically* develop weapons intentionally (with a notable exception), but many of his inventions can easily function as such.

+### The Notable Exception
+The --- was marketed as a 'death beam', although Tesla explicitly stated many times that it was not a **death ray**, as there was much stigma about that concept at the time.

+It was essentially what we now call a railgun.
+It fired slugs or pellets at very high velocity using electromagnetic force.

 # Story
 The story doesn't need to be The Odyssey.
 Lean into the silliness, it's a dumb idea, but a dumb idea can be executed well.
 Silly doesn't mean low quality.